deeedob/thesis/content/10_introduction.md

 have to be taken when designing such systems.
 We have to foresee many aspects of the architecture and use pre-allocated containers and structures to prevent a non-deterministic behavior.
-For example to communicate with the main thread of the application we use non-blocking and wait free data structures as FIFO's^[First In First Out] or ring-buffers to complement this.
+For example to communicate with the main thread of we use non-blocking and wait free data structures as FIFO's^[First In First Out] or ring-buffers to complement this.

 ![realtime ranking[@realtime101]](images/realtime-scala.png)